wanderwallet/embed-api/README.md

 - ✅ Log activation and recovery attempts.
 - ✅ Create / connect `DeviceAndLocation`.

-- Review `// Make sure the user is the owner of the wallet:` comments.
-Do we actually need a separate query or just a userId filter?

 - Properly validate share, share hash and share public key format (remove `// TODO: Validate length/format`)
 - Lazily update `Session` on each request if it has changed (meaning, all endpoints might return a new token).
 - Implement challenge creation/validation logic.